plexsystems/konstraint/README.md

 This will generate a single `policies.md` file that contains a description of all of the policies found as well as the API groups and Kinds that they enforce.

-### Doc flags
+#### Doc flags

-`--output` Set the output directory and filename for the policy documentation
+`--output` Set the output directory and filename for the policy documentation.

-_Example: konstraint doc . --ignore examples/policies.md_
+_Example: konstraint doc . --output examples/policies.md_

 ## Template and Constraint Naming